buntec/ff4s/README.md

 }
 ```

-To turn this into an app, all we need to do is implement the `ff4s.App`
+To turn this into an app all we need to do is implement the `ff4s.App`
 trait using `store` and `view` from above and pass an
 instance of it to the `IOEntryPoint` class, which in turn defines an
 appropriate `main` method for us: